a-ignatov-parc/tvdml/README.md

 </document>
 ```

 That was easy!
 Right?
-But how can we update views depending on user activity like loading and rendering more tv shows on "Load more" button press?
+But how can we update views depending on user activity?

 That is a good question and that is where TVDML components comes to the rescue!